Deepen Your Knowledge: specialization courses

 PAN PIZZA

-The “padellino” pizza style had almost disappeared by the end of the last century, only to regain popularity in the first decade of the 21st century, thanks also to a general rediscovery of traditional gastronomic products.
+The pan pizza had almost disappeared by the end of the last century, only to make a comeback during the first decade of the 21st century, thanks in part to the general rediscovery of traditional gastronomic products.

-The padellino is a style that enhances the flavor of flours and highlights both classic and innovative toppings from an aesthetic and taste perspective.
-The course will reveal all the secrets to creating a padellino with direct and indirect doughs, covering various pre-cooking and regeneration techniques.
+The skillet is a style that brings out the flavor of flours and enhances classic or innovative toppings from an aesthetic and flavor perspective.
+The course will reveal all the secrets to making a skillet with direct and indirect doughs, addressing the different techniques of precooking and regenerating.

-The course is aimed at those who want to learn various production techniques, leavening, stretching, and cooking of padellino pizza.
-It is designed for professionals, pizzeria owners, and chefs who want to deepen their theoretical and practical knowledge necessary to create a new style of gourmet pizza base that enhances high-quality ingredients.
+The course is aimed at those who want to learn the various techniques for making, rising, rolling out and baking pan pizza.
+To professionals, pizzeria owners and chefs who want to delve into the theory and practice needed to make a new style of pizza that is ideal as a gourmet base for enhancing the highest quality ingredients.

-A complete professional preparation on the techniques of dough making, shaping, and pre-cooking that will allow you to create a pan pizza to perfection: crispy yet with a soft, spongy, and fluffy core.
+Comprehensive professional training on the techniques of kneading, forming and precooking that will enable you to create a workmanlike pan pizza: crispy but with a soft, honeycombed and fluffy heart.

 Duration

-16 hours spread over 2 days: 2 hours of theoretical lessons and 14 hours of practical lessons.
+16 hours divided into 2 days: 2 hours theory class and 14 hours practical class.

 Language